Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-teach-dog-basic-tricks.md

 *Disclosure: As an Amazon Associate, ForPetsWithLove earns from qualifying purchases.
 We only recommend products we trust.*

-## Essential Training Principles
+## Essential training principles

 Before teaching specific tricks, understand these core principles:

 ### Positive Reinforcement Training

-- **Reward desired behaviors immediately:** Within 1-2 seconds of the behavior
+- Reward desired behaviors immediately: Within 1-2 seconds of the behavior
-- **Use high-value treats:** Something your dog absolutely loves
+- Use high-value treats: Something your dog absolutely loves
-- **Enthusiastic praise:** Verbal praise rewards behavior and builds engagement
+- Enthusiastic praise: Verbal praise rewards behavior and builds engagement
-- **Consistency is key:** Everyone uses same commands and rewards
+- Consistency is key: Everyone uses same commands and rewards
-- **End on success:** Always finish training sessions with successful repetitions
+- End on success: Always finish training sessions with successful repetitions

 ### Training Environment

-- **Start distraction-free:** Quiet room, no other pets or distractions
+- Start distraction-free: Quiet room, no other pets or distractions
-- **Gradual progression:** Add distractions slowly as skills improve
+- Gradual progression: Add distractions slowly as skills improve
-- **Keep sessions short:** 5-10 minutes maximum, then play time
+- Keep sessions short: 5-10 minutes maximum, then play time
-- **Multiple sessions daily:** Short, frequent practice beats long, infrequent sessions
+- Multiple sessions daily: Short, frequent practice beats long, infrequent sessions
-- **Same location initially:** Helps create consistent context for learning
+- Same location initially: Helps create consistent context for learning

 ### Reward Timing

-- **Immediate reward:** As the behavior happens, not after
+- Immediate reward: As the behavior happens, not after
-- **Mark behavior:** Use verbal markers like "Yes!" to indicate the exact moment
+- Mark behavior: Use verbal markers like "Yes!" to indicate the exact moment
-- **Build associations:** The more immediate the reward, the stronger the learning
+- Build associations: The more immediate the reward, the stronger the learning
-- **Fade gradually:** Reduce treats gradually as behavior becomes reliable
+- Fade gradually: Reduce treats gradually as behavior becomes reliable

-## Basic Trick 1: Sit
+## Basic trick 1: sit

 Sit is foundational—most other tricks build from this position.